Mattlister/designandconquer/README.md

 breaks which did help in regards to displaying on various sized devices.

-* JavaScript -
+* JavaScript - The JavaScript took on many forms.
+All the content was written by myself with some support at various flavours provided by Simen Daehlin,
+*              John Lonngately and Shane Muirhead who I've thanked further below but they worked the JavaScript with me at points to improve the layout
+*              and the way my code was written.
+It was always "correct" but I had some points which needed to be neatened up and so fortunately, I had
+*             support helping me to produce greater script.

-* JSON - The code was produced using information found online on how to produce a JSON file.
-Once I had the basis, I added more informtion to the file to hold multiple markers that will display on the map.
+* JSON within the JavaScript, initially a separate file - The code was produced using information found online on how to produce a JSON file.
+Once I had
+*             the basis, I added more informtion to the file to hold multiple markers that will display on the map.